 Ujigami Shrine: The Oldest Shrine Building in Japan

 When someone says “Uji” usually two things come to mind: tea and the Byodo-in.
-Undoubtedly, Uji’s tea is fantastic and the Byodoin is one of the most famous spots in Uji.
 But that isn’t all Uji has to offer.
 Ujigami Shrine [宇治上神社] is another of Uji’s must see spots and while it’s not that big their haiden and honden are the oldest shrine buildings in Japan and are Japanese National Treasures.
 Ujigami Shrine gives people insight as to what Shinto shrines looked like in ancient times.

-Because he had man talents Ujinowaki, his father appointed him to become emperor, allowing him to surpass his older brothers.
+Because Ujinowaki was a man with talents, his father appointed him to become emperor, allowing him to surpass his older brothers.
 Ujinowaki declined his father’s offer, thinking it rude to his brothers.
 However, Ujinowaki’s brother’s also thought Ujinowaki would be a better emperor, as none of them wanted the crown.
-There disagreement over succession lead to three consecutive years in which Japan has no emperor.
+Their disagreement over succession led to three consecutive years in which Japan has no emperor.
 Completely at a loss, Ujinowaki killed himself.

 Shrine Grounds